pgkelley4/city-boundaries-google-maps/README.md

 ## Bugs

 The OpenStreetMap city boundary data is missing for some cities.
 Even some big ones like Los Angeles and Dallas.
+There isn't much I can do about this.

+Right now, this is more of a starting point, more work must be done to fix the queries to get the data for cities that are available but are't found.

 There are still a few issues with drawing polygons as it seems to mess up occasionally.
 Currently, I am only aware of issues with San Antonio and I